ostanton/TailsEngine/README.md

 > Another note, this is my biggest solo project to date, and I am learning many new things along the way.
 This is all to say that the code in this library is probably quite sub-par, and the CMakeLists.txt definitely isn't as good as it could be.
 This is mainly a project just for me, so I have a simple engine I know how to use for 2D games I want to make in the future (since I either suck at searching for them, or there's a lack of proper object-oriented, simple, 2D game engines/frameworks).

+> Documentation is being created slowly but surely in [this directory](docs).
+That explains the engine's systems and
+> inner workings a LOT better than anything here.
+If anything, this readme is just for ideas and ramblings I have.
+> Don't take any of the information here as fact or even up-to-date!

 - [What it has](#what-it-has)
 - [What is needed still](#what-is-needed-still)
 - [How to compile](#how-to-build--compile)